mauroociappinaph/ptecbaldecash/README.md

 ### 🔧 Development Notes

 - **Authentication Middleware**: Currently temporarily disabled on the users page for testing purposes.
 The middleware normally protects the user management interface and redirects unauthenticated users to the login page.
+- **Login Page**: The login page (`frontend/app/pages/login.vue`) is currently simplified to a basic test page.
+The fully functional LoginForm component exists separately at `frontend/components/Auth/LoginForm.vue` and is ready for integration.
 - **Guest Middleware**: Currently temporarily disabled on the login page for testing purposes.
 The middleware normally redirects authenticated users away from the login page to prevent unnecessary access.
 - **Index Page**: The root page (`/`) has been simplified to a basic landing page with navigation links, removing automatic authentication redirects to avoid routing complexity.
 - **Test Pages**: Added simple test pages (`/simple`, `/test-simple`) for development and debugging purposes to verify routing functionality without complex dependencies.